-Judge holds D.C. in contempt for failing to provide education to older students with disabilities in jail
+Judge holds D.C. in contempt for failing to provide education to students with disabilities in jail

 Nichols said in the order that the government argued that “they are trying to comply, but for various reasons it is difficult to do so.”

-Sarah Comeau, director of programs and co-founder at the School Justice Project, said that there have been small improvements since Maya Angelou took over the high school program in October.
+Sarah Comeau, director of programs and co-founder at the School Justice Project, said there have been small improvements since Maya Angelou charter school took over the high school program in October.
 Some students resumed in-person classes and other programming became more regular.
 But she said there were always some students who did not receive the specialized education and services to which they were entitled.

-“The failure of the District to educate these young people and comply with federal law effectively left the entire population of students with disabilities languishing inside this facility,” she said.
+“The failure of the District to educate these young people and comply with federal law effectively left the entire population of students with disabilities languishing inside this facility,” Comeau said.

 Maya Angelou Public Charter School did not immediately respond to a request for comment.